 Sen. (Dr.) Khalwale: Yes, Mr. Speaker, Sir.
-Indeed we need a comprehensive answer but it is also important for him to factor in the implications to the foreign investing community.
-The message should not remain undelivered for a long time since we want investors to engage in business activities in the country.
+Indeed we need a comprehensive answer but it is also important for him to factor in the implications to the foreign investing community when the message is going to hang around for a long time that we do not want investors to exercise their trade in the country.
 Could he compromise and bring it on Thursday next week?